-If you’re married, you’ve been there.
-Your spouse has said or done something that has wounded you.
+If you’re married or in a relationship, you’ve been there.
+Your partner has said or done something that has wounded you.
 It may be something small, or it may be a major betrayal.
 Either way, your pride screams at you to take revenge.
 If you don’t strike back immediately, you at least want to keep this “guilt card” in your pocket to be pulled out at a later date: “Oh yeah, well what about the time when you….”

-- Don’t start without your spouse.
-If you need to talk to your spouse about something, don’t just corner them and launch in unexpectedly.
+If you need to talk to your spouse or partner about something, don’t just corner them and launch in unexpectedly.
 That is a recipe for hostility.
 Instead, agree together on a time to discuss the issue.
 That gives each of you a chance to think about it in advance, which will result in a more productive discussion than if one partner simply lambastes the unsuspecting “offender”.

 Handle negative emotions responsibly.

 When we react emotionally, we often say and do things that we later regret.
 In many cases, it is best to delay the discussion until you’ve settled down, gained a proper perspective, and prayed about your attitude.
 This will allow you to go into it looking for a solution, rather than just being consumed with your own hurt.
 As partners, you need to respect each other’s need to “take five”.
 If your spouse needs to wait a few minutes, or even a day or two, to cool down, don’t press the issue.
 This should not be used as an excuse to avoid the discussion entirely, but it is better to take some time to clear your head than to allow your emotions to take you somewhere that you don’t want to go.